Tough c interview questions

 Pictorial representation:

-Note: In the above figure upper part of box represent content and lower part represent memory address.
-We have assumed arbitrary address.
+Note: In the above figure, the upper part of the box represents content, and the lower part represents memory addresses.
+Arbitrary addresses have been assumed for illustration purposes.

 As we know p[i]=*(p+i)